 Postoperative edema control is vital to minimize interstructural adhesions, joint stiffness, and pain.
 Edema can become a chronic problem if it is not addressed appropriately.
 Elevation, ice, range-of-motion exercise, light compression, and high-voltage pulsed stimulation are the usual techniques for control of edema.

-This should begun immediately after surgery.
+This should begin immediately after surgery.
 The hand should be placed above the elbow, and the elbow should be higher than the level of the heart.
 Active motion of fingers is encouraged.

 The application of a cold pack in the first 24 to 48 hours after onset of edema is often the treatment of choice.
 It is helpful in reducing not only edema but also a pain in some patients.
 Care must be exercised when applying cold to the affected extremity.